With only 33 calories per cup, kale is one of the healthiest vegetables you can eat.

 Kale is high in protein.
 It’s even been referred to as “the new beef” for non-meat eaters.

 You can find 3 grams of protein in every cup of raw kale.
 That’s about 2 times more than cauliflower.

 Kale is also packed with all sorts of minerals and vitamins we need for good health.

-There is in fact more iron in kale than beef, more calcium than milk and more vitamin C than orange.
+There is, in fact, more iron in kale than beef, more calcium than milk, and more vitamin C than an orange.

 It’s no surprise, kale is a “superfood” with an impressive lineup of health benefits.

 To help better understand how healthy kale really is, I created an infographic that highlights the benefits of kale.

 Kale is low in calories.
 It’s even lower than other superfoods like collard greens and Swiss chard.